The State Pension can be a minefield, so make sure you don’t make any of these costly mistakes.

 The problem is those that choose not to claim Child Benefit and don’t correctly fill out a form to opt out of the scheme miss out on National Insurance Credits, which new mothers need for the time they take out of work to fill the gaps in their record.

-Those that reached State Pension age on or after 6 April, 2016 need to have between 10 and 35 ‘qualifying years’ of National Insurance Contributions or credits in order to receive the new State Pension.
+Those that reached State Pension age on or after 6 April, 2016 needed to have between 10 and 35 ‘qualifying years’ of National Insurance Contributions or credits in order to receive the new State Pension.

 This flaw in the system means new mothers will miss out on a portion of their State Pension entitlement at a rate of £231 a year for each year that is uncredited.